AndresCamargo-dev/web_scraping_coral_reef/README.md

 - *reefbase_by_country.csv* is the main data output of the scrapper.
 - *key.txt* includes a token in orderto connect to ChatGPT API (last part of the code).

-- In order to run: create a folder with the *key.txt* file and the *code.rdm* file on it.
+- In order to run: clone the repository and open the *code.rdm* file on it.
 - Run the code